Ilf-Ali-Momin/JavaScript/README.md

 # JavaScript
-Learing JavaScript from basic to advance
+Learning JavaScript from basic to advance